sponsian/mosaic-dev/README.md

 MoUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.

-MSIC token holders may stake their MSIC, to earn a share of the system fee revenue, in ETH and MoUSD.
+MSIC token holders may stake their MSIC, to earn a share of the system fee revenue, in REEF and MoUSD.

 ## Contract Ownership and Function Permissions